 The Amazon Rainforest is the planet’s largest carbon sink.
 This vast expanse of vegetation converts 25% of the world’s carbon dioxide into oxygen and carbon.
 The oxygen is released into the atmosphere and the carbon is stored in the trees and other plant-life.
 When the trees and plants die and rot, they slowly release their carbon back into the atmosphere.

 “Let us keep the dance of rain our fathers kept

 and tread our dreams beneath the jungle sky.”

 – Arna Bontemps

-But, when jungles are deforested by slash-and-burn methods to make way for , and , as is being done rampantly in the Amazon, all that stored carbon is released immediately.
+But, when jungles are deforested by slash-and-burn methods to make way for clear-cuts, cattle ranches and gold mines, as is being done rampantly in the Amazon, all that stored carbon is released immediately.
 As a result of these destructive practices, the Amazon’s ability to retain carbon decreased by over 30% from the 1990s to the 2000s.
 Amazon deforestation has only increased since then, and it is feared that the rainforest may become a net-emitter of carbon, rather than the carbon sink it has always been.

-To further exacerbate the problem, some scientists speculate that the increase in carbon in the atmosphere is .
-Also, the scorched ground of the burned forest, compounded by more frequent droughts caused by climate change, is leading to .
+To further exacerbate the problem, some scientists speculate that the increase in carbon in the atmosphere is accelerating tree growth and leading to earlier maturity and death.
+Also, the scorched ground of the burned forest, compounded by more frequent droughts caused by climate change, is leading to higher temperatures and less water.
 The combination of these factors point to a grim future for the Amazon rainforest.

 We are up just before dawn, and after breakfast Jorge takes us down the river to a trailhead that leads into the rainforest.
 Jorge spots an anteater and chases it down before it can scamper up a tree.
 He harasses it briefly by prodding it with a stick while we take a few photos, and it runs away unharmed.